mozilla/extension-workshop/src/content/documentation/publish/add-on-policies.md

 ## Data Disclosure, Collection and Management

-You must disclose how the add-on collects, uses, stores and shares user data in the privacy policy field on AMO.
-Mozilla expects that the add-on limits data collection whenever possible, in keeping with Mozilla’s [Lean Data Practices](https://www.mozilla.org/about/policy/lean-data/) and Mozilla’s [Data Privacy Principles](https://www.mozilla.org/privacy/principles/), and uses the data only for the purpose for which it was originally collected.
+Add-ons must limit data collection to what is necessary for functionality and use the data only for the purpose for which it was originally collected.
+Data includes all information the add-on collects, regardless of the manner.

-User data includes all information the add-on collects, regardless of the manner.
-It can be personal data actively provided by the user (such as a name or email address), technical data (such as operating system, build ID, version numbers, crash reports, activation, updates), and interaction or activity data (add-on activity data, visited URLs, console logs), including interactions with Firefox.
+### Privacy Policy

-The add-on’s privacy policy must be the full policy text; it cannot be a link to an externally hosted privacy policy.
-In addition, the privacy policy must:
+You must maintain a privacy policy in the privacy policy field on addons.mozilla.org.
+The privacy policy must:

 - be specific and exclusive to the add-on,
+- set forth the data to be collected,
+  - If the collection of visited URLs or user search terms is required for the add-on to work, that collection must be disclosed in the privacy policy,
+  - If your add-on installs cookies, the placing and purpose of those cookies must be disclosed,
 - clearly describe the purpose of the data collection,
-- set forth the exact data to be collected,
-- address the add-on’s particular privacy properties.
+- be the full policy text; it cannot be a link to an externally hosted privacy policy.

-A summary of this information must be included in the add-on’s listing description.
+A summary of this information must be included in the add-on’s description.
 Finally, you and your add-on must also comply with all applicable data privacy laws as well as any other laws that may apply to your specific add-on.

+### Prohibited Data Collection

+- Search functionality provided or loaded by the add-on must not collect search terms or intercept searches that are going to a third-party search provider.
+- Collecting, or facilitating the collection of ancillary information (e.g. any data not required for the add-on’s functionality as stated in the description) is prohibited.
+- The collection of browsing activity is only permitted as part of the add-on’s primary function.

+### User Consent

+The user must be provided with a clear way to control the add-on’s data collection at the first run of the add-on.
+The data collection consent and control must be contained within the add-on.
+The consent experience must:

+- Clearly state what type of data is being collected
+- Link to the add-on’s privacy policy
+- Inform about the impact of accepting or declining the data collection

+If both personal and technical data is being collected, the user must be provided separate choices.
+If the user declines consent, the impact must be related to the data not being available.

 Please refer to our [best practices](/documentation/develop/best-practices-for-collecting-user-data-consents/) for advice and examples on how to design and implement a data collection consent prompt.

-### User Interactions & Technical Data

-- The user must be provided a clear way to control this data collection.
-The control mechanism must be shown at first-run of the add-on.
-- Add-ons must only collect information about add-on performance and/or use.
-- Search functionality provided or loaded by the add-on must not collect search terms or intercept searches that are going to a third-party search provider.
+#### Personal Data (opt-in)
+Personal information, or potentially personally identifying information, can be actively provided by the user, or obtained through extension APIs.
+It includes, but is not limited to names, email addresses, search terms, browsing activity data, as well as access and placement of cookies.

-- If the collection of visited URLs or user search terms is required for the add-on to work, the user must provide affirmative consent (i.e., explicit opt-in from the user) at first-run, since that information can contain personal information.
+When collecting personal information, the user must provide affirmative consent (i.e., explicit opt-in from the user) with a clear description what type of personal data is being collected.
-- Collecting ancillary information (e.g. any data not explicitly required for the add-on’s basic functionality) is prohibited.

-### Cookies

-- If your add-on installs cookies, this must also be disclosed in the add-on’s privacy policy.
-- The add-on privacy policy must clearly express the placing and purposes of the cookie(s).
-It is highly recommended that you disclose the types of cookies being used.
-- The user must be provided an opportunity to refuse the storage of or access to cookies, and must be informed of the consequences of doing so (e.g., without a functional cookie, the add-on may not work).
-- Installing cookies that are not explicitly required for the add-on’s functionality is prohibited.

-### Personal Data

-- If you are collecting any personal information, the user must provide affirmative consent (i.e., explicit opt-in from the user).
-It must be clear to the user that they give consent to the collection of personal data.
+If the main functionality of the add-on does not work without collecting personal data, the add-on must instead provide a choice for the user to accept the collection or uninstall the add-on.

-- Collecting ancillary personal information (e.g., any data not explicitly required for the add-on’s basic functionality) is prohibited.
-- Any transmission of this type of data must use secure, encrypted connections.
+#### Technical & User Interaction Data (opt-out)

+Technical data describes information about the environment the user is running, such as browser settings, platform information and hardware properties.
+User interaction data includes how the user interacts with Firefox and the installed add-ons, metrics for product improvement, and error information.

+When collecting this type of information, the user must be able to disable the data collection during the initial consent experience (opt-out).

 ### Additional Privacy Protocols

-- Leaking local or user-sensitive information to websites or other processes (e.g., using native messaging) is prohibited.
+- Leaking local or user-sensitive information to websites or other applications (e.g. using native messaging) is prohibited.
-- If the add-on uses native messaging, the privacy policy must clearly disclose which information is being exchanged with the native application.
-Data exchanged with the native application must be in accordance with our No Surprises policy.
+- If the add-on uses native messaging, the privacy policy must clearly disclose which information is being exchanged with the application.
+Data exchanged must also be in accordance with our No Surprises policy.
-- HTTPS must be used for security and privacy-sensitive operations such as transmitting passwords or tokens.
 - Browsing data from private browsing sessions must not be stored.
-- Identity information must not be leaked to web content in private browsing sessions.
+Information that identifies a user across browsing sessions or containers must not be made available to web content.

 {% endcapture %}
 {% include modules/one-column.liquid